bousii/btsptp/README.md

 - Thread detachment behavior may differ
 - Socket timeout handling could vary

 **WARNING** Use Linux or macOS for guaranteed compatibility.
-Windows users should consider WSL (Windows Subsystem for Linux).
+Windows users should consider WSL (Windows Subsystem for Linux), as it has been tested to work.

 ## Dependencies